bullekeup/dotfiles/README.md

 ## alacritty

-Configured to use font : MesloLGS NF 10
+Configured to use font MesloLGS NF 10

-Start a new tmux session when launched
+Starts a new tmux session when launched

 ## tmux